ArdanaCLM/ardana-installer-ui/README.md

 # SUSE OpenStack Cloud Deployer

-The cloud installer that will reside with SUSE Manager
+The GUI installer for SUSE Openstack Cloud.

 ## How to run